HildoBijl/stepwise/packages/value-equality/README.md

 }
 ```

-For such adapters, supplying equality options is both a TypeScript error and a runtime error.
+For such adapters, supplying equality options is a runtime error.
+The public operation accepts unknown boundary data and validates it through the adapter.
 When an options type is specified, `isOptions` is required.

 ## Package scope